ansible/ansible/rst/modules.rst

 * either 'absent', or 'present'.  'present' is the default.

+*system*:

+* (new in 0.4) Indicates the group (when being created), should be a system group.
+This does not allow changing groups from and to system groups.

 To control members of the group, see the users resource.

 Example action from Ansible :doc:`playbooks`::